 In a world of unlimited possibilities it's important to know the facts.
-On the Career Center website you have 24/7 access to online career resources, in addition to individual appointments with career center advisors.
+On the Career Services website you have 24/7 access to online career resources, in addition to individual appointments with career center advisors.
 It's our goal to help you learn about career opportunities and how to set up informational interviews and job shadowing experiences for you to make well informed decisions about your future.

 Finding a major that fits your interests, personality, skills and values can be tough.
 We have an online self-assessment tool and career exploration resource called Career Coach to help you.